saket2508/react-drag-and-drop-example-ts/README.md

 ## React Drag and Drop Example

-- An example showing how you can use the react-beautiful-dnd library to add drag and drop functionality in your react app.
+- An example showing you how you can use the react-beautiful-dnd library to add drag and drop functionality in your react app.

-- Cards can dragged, droppped and reordered across lists.
+- Cards can reordered, dropped and dragged between lists.

-- This example is similar to the playground one shown in the library's [documentation](https://github.com/atlassian/react-beautiful-dnd).
+- The UI designed here is similar to the storybook example shown in the library's [documentation](https://github.com/atlassian/react-beautiful-dnd).